NOMspectra/NOMspectra/docs/gui_tutorial.md

 After loading the spectrum, you can check what has loaded using the **Print Spectrum** button.
 If the columns are merged into one, then the wrong delimiter was probably used.
 Columns must include *mass* and *intensity* .
 You can also view the current spectrum at any other time the program is running.

-If you open a file that has already been processed by this program, then, as usualy, standard headers and a separator are used there, so it is not necessary to specify them.
+If you open a file that has already been processed by this program, then, as usually, standard headers and a separator are used there, so it is not necessary to specify them.

 When opening the spectrum, you can set limits on mass and intensity in the corresponding fields.